cognate-lang/cognate/INTRODUCTION.md

 ### This tutorial is not finished!

 Feel free to ask me about anything you do not understand or anything this tutorial does not cover, such as:
-- groups
+- Combinators
 - stack manipulation functions
 - pattern matching

-There are example programs in the `examples` directory, and others in the `tests` directory.
-There is also a list of all functions in `compiler/builtins.c`.
+There are example programs in the `examples` directory, and some others in the `tests` directory.
+There is also a list of all built-in functions in `compiler/builtins.c`.